Petra Butler

-Petra Butler (née Kriebel) is a New Zealand law academic.
-She is currently a full professor at the Victoria University of Wellington.
+Petra Butler (née Kriebel) is a New Zealand law academic who serves as Dean of Law at the University of Canterbury.
+She was formerly a full professor at the Victoria University of Wellington.
+She is a scholar in international commercial law and human rights law.

 Early life and studies

 Butler grew up in Brunswick, where she attended the Gymnasium Ricarda-Huch-Schule graduating in 1985.

 Butler studied law at the Julius Maximillian University of Würzburg and the Georg August University of Göttingen where she was a researcher for Professor Dr Erwin Deutsch at the Chair of International Private and Comparative Law.

 She completed her LLM at Victoria University of Wellington in 1992 on a scholarship of the German Academic Exchange Service, studying inter alia environmental law under Sir Geoffrey Palmer.
 After completing her Referendariat at the Oberlandesgericht Braunschweig and as part of the Referendariat being a judge's clerk at the South African Constitutional Court for Justice Kate O'Regan in 1995/1996 she took a position as a researcher at the German Research Institute for Public Administration.